YinMo19/botrs/docs/examples/getting-started.md

 This page provides practical examples to help you get started with BotRS.
 Each example builds upon the previous one, demonstrating core concepts and common patterns.

+There are already [numerous demos](https://github.com/YinMo19/botrs/tree/main/examples) in the source code repository, approximately twenty demos, covering all common scenarios.
+The following documentation is just some supplementary explanations, possibly containing errors.
+It only provides some hints.
+Please do not directly copy and run them without checking, as there might be compilation errors.

 ## Basic Echo Bot

 A simple bot that echoes back messages when mentioned.